 Using nutritional support to enhance overall breast health is a wonderful thing to do.
 But we need to realize that there are so many outside influences that can undermine our efforts to prevent breast cancer.
-Sex hormonal imbalances are common issues for both of my female and male clients.
+Sex hormonal imbalances are common issues based on my observations of both my female and male clients.
 Instead of jumping right onto using supplements or any protocols to clear out their system, I am most interested in detecting what caused their excessive amount of these hormones in the first place.
 Here is what I have discovered:

 What is the association between excessive estrogen and breast cancer?

 Estrogen is produced in various organs of a woman’s body.
 The role of estrogen in the development of some breast cancers is well documented in the medical literature.
 About 2 out of 3 breast cancers are estrogen receptor-positive.
-Their cells have receptors that attach to estrogen (ER-positive cancers) and/or progesterone (PR-positive cancers).
 For these cancers, high estrogen levels help the cancer cells grow and spread.

-Many of the personal care products contain estrogenic toxins such as:
+Many personal care products contain estrogenic toxins such as:

 synthetic chemical preservatives known as parabens (methyl-, ethyl-, benzyl-, propyl-, butyl- isopropyl- or isobutyl-)